npm package discovery and stats viewer.

 Troubleshooting npx ENOENT or node: No such file or directory

-GUI apps (Cursor, Claude Desktop, Windsurf, VS Code) don't inherit your shell's PATH, so they often can't find npx or node.
+GUI apps (Cursor, Claude Desktop, Windsurf, VS Code) don't always inherit your shell's PATH, so they can fail to find npx or node after a config reload.
 Fix this by using absolute paths and explicitly setting PATH in the env block:

 {